sdrobert/pydrobert-gpyopt/README.md

 # pydrobert-gpyopt
 Utilities to streamline GPyOpt interfaces for ML

+**Due to ongoing frustration with the bugs and lack of communication in the Issues tab, I've stopped using GPyOpt.
+I will no longer update this repo.
+I highly suggest [Optuna](https://optuna.org/), which has been working well for me and requires minimal wrapping.**

 ## How to use
 GPyOpt is incredibly powerful, but a tad clunky.
 This lightweight package provides two utilities in ``pydrobert.gpyopt`` to make things easier.
 The